Experiential Marketing: Create Meaningful Brand Moments

 The power of experience

-You finally went to said restaurant, and everything met your expectations, from the service to the food, from the moment you stepped inside to the moment you walked out the door.
-Chances are that restaurant shot to the top of your go-to list because of the positive feelings you felt such as:
+Speaking of “word of mouth,” social millennials and younger generations feel empowered to share what they love with the world via digital platforms.
+They probably posted a video about your favorite restaurant before it became your favorite restaurant and inspired you to check it out.
+When you finally went to said restaurant, and everything met your expectations, from the service to the food, from the moment you stepped inside to the moment you walked out the door, you could validate the social media influencer's experience.
+That restaurant probably moved to the top of your go-to list because of the positive feelings you felt such as:

 Maya Angelou, whom we are convinced had a career as a healthcare marketer, said it best: “I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”